Pawar-Tushar/SecurePasswordManager/README.md

-# Password Manager Application | Cybersecurity Project
+# SecurePasswordManager | Cybersecurity Project

 ## Overview
 This project is a secure and robust password manager application developed using Python and advanced cryptographic techniques.
 The goal is to provide a secure solution for storing, retrieving, and managing user credentials, while ensuring the highest levels of data protection and confidentiality.